Cambridgeshire Churches

 In fact, it concerns just the tower, which was the only bit that I could think of anything to say about.
 This was rebuilt by Rowe in the big 1876 restoration, and is simultaneously weird and fascinating.

 After the initial amusement caused by these, though, I looked a bit closer, and saw something odd.
 On each face, in the third stage, is a large round opening, filled with Victorian tracery.
-So far, nothing incongruous - if we have a Loire turret for the staircase, why not three rose windows for sound holes?
+So far, nothing incongruous - if we have a Loire turret for the staircase, why not three rose windows to light the ringing chamber?

 However, the rims of the openings are decorated with two concentric rings of bell-flowers, and I'm prepared to eat my hat if they aren't medieval: there's even a ring that's been restored on the north side to provide a helpful comparison.